 After you've installed the snippets and finished copying/pasting your includes in your theme, you should be able to see your subscription options on the product pages you associated with selling plan groups.

-Lastly, you should review the app settings to ensure you've enabled the options you want for customers who access their customer portal.
-You can also specify how failed payments (dunning) works.
+Lastly, you should look over the app settings to make sure you've enabled the options you want for customers who access their customer portal.
+You can also specify how failed payments (dunning) should work.

 That's a wrap!
 Once you've completed the steps above, you can test a live transaction or enable test mode in Shopify Payments and run some test transactions to see how subscription orders are generated.